Camp Simcha Special FAQ

 - What is Camp Simcha Special?

-- My child has multiple diagnoses.
+- My child has multiple diagnoses and/or is dependent on medical equipment.
 Can s/he come to camp?

-- Who will take care of my child at camp?
+- Who will take care of my child?

 - Where will my child live?